mohite2/High-Tech-Sculptures-Numpy-3D/README.md

 OPTIONAL:
-Try this to experiment with continuous integration.
+Try to experiment with continuous integration.
 If you do this successfully, but have mistakes elsewhere, it can supplant up to 10% of the score.

 Configure TravisCI to work on your repository and show proof, such as